Ensuring The Safety of High-Value Cargo: Best Practices

 Documentation

-Making sure that all the right documentation is completed and accurate can ensure safety of the cargo.
-The Bill of Lading (BOL) documents the details of the shipment including the type, quantity, and condition.
+Ensuring all the proper documentation is completed and accurate can ensure the safety of the cargo.
+The Bill of Lading (BOL) documents the shipment details, including the type, quantity, and condition.

 Providing a packing list that lists all of the items in the shipment can allow for a check upon delivery.
 Recorded evidence of what exactly is being shipped can detect any lost or stolen items from the shipment.